AurimasLTU/Game/README.md

 ### Api for making a bet

-Make a request on /api/bet to use this api.
+Make a post request on /api/bet to use this api.

 Correct input structure: